-The Naloxone Access portion of SB20 removes civil liabilities from doctors who prescribe and bystanders who administer naloxone, or Narcan, an opiate antidote which reverses drug overdose from opiates, thereby saving the life of the victim.
-SB20 also allows community based organizations to dispense Narcan under the guidance of a medical provider.
-As a result, officers may encounter people who use opiates and their loved ones carrying overdose reversal kits that may include Narcan vials, 3cc syringes, rescue breathing masks and alcohol pads.
+The Naloxone Access portion of SB20 removes civil liabilities from doctors who prescribe and bystanders who administer naloxone, or Narcan, an opiate antidote that reverses drug overdose from opiates, thereby saving the life of the victim.
+SB20 also allows community-based organizations to dispense Narcan under the guidance of a medical provider.
+As a result, officers may encounter people who use opiates and their loved ones carrying overdose reversal kits that may include Narcan vials, 3cc syringes, rescue breathing masks, and alcohol pads.

 Full text of SB20 is available here: